-The processors in this platform are not based on any existing processor design, but conform to the Armv8-A architectural specifications.
-This means that you can use the platform for confirming software functionality, but you must not rely on the accuracy of cycle counts, low-level component interactions, or other hardware-specific behavior.
+The Foundation Platform is a Programmers View (PV) model, which sacrifices timing accuracy to achieve fast simulation execution speeds.
+You can use it for confirming software functionality, but you must not rely on the accuracy of cycle counts, low-level component interactions, or other hardware-specific behavior.